bkesterbyld/maroon-potato/src/pages/index.md

         title_align: left
         content: >-
           Aggregating disparate corporate and partner data to power new projects is slow and painful.
-Above provides an easy environment to get customer, ERP and other data into one place to enable new apps and help your company migrate to the cloud.
+Above provides an easy way to get customer, ERP and other data into one collaborative environment to enable new apps and help your company migrate to the cloud.
         content_align: left
         actions:
           - label: Learn More